Patching container images with HarborGuard automation

 - Run unit and smoke tests in the CI pipeline.

-- Run the vulnerability scanner again to confirm the flagged CVEs are gone.
+- Run the vulnerability scanner again to check the flagged CVEs are gone.

 - If tests pass, push the patched image to a staging repository and update deployment manifests to reference it in controlled rollouts.

 I script the mapping from scanner output to concrete package pins.
-That mapping is mechanical: extract the package name, find the fixed version from the scanner/SBOM data, and inject it into the Dockerfile or package manager command.
+That part is mechanical: extract the package name, find the fixed version from the scanner or SBOM data, and inject it into the Dockerfile or package manager command.

 Best practices for DevOps

-I use a few rules to keep this safe and reliable:
+I use a few rules to keep this safe and predictable:

 - Only auto-patch package-level fixes.
 Anything that needs code changes goes to a human workflow.